-- · Physical and Mechanical Metallurgy;
+- Physical and Mechanical Metallurgy;

-- Physicochemical Processing of Materials; and,
+- · Physicochemical Processing of Materials; and,

-- · Ceramic Engineering.
+- Ceramic Engineering.

-The Department is home to five research centers:
+The Department is home to four research centers:

-- Advanced Steel Processing and Products Research Center (ASPPRC); - Center for Advanced Non Ferrous Structural Alloys (CANFSA) - Center for Welding Joining, and Coatings Research (CWJCR); - Colorado Center for Advanced Ceramics (CCAC); and, - Kroll Institute for Extractive Metallurgy (KIEM).
+- Advanced Steel Processing and Products Research Center (ASPPRC); - Center for Advanced Non Ferrous Structural Alloys (CANFSA) - Center for Welding Joining, and Coatings Research (CWJCR); and, - Colorado Center for Advanced Ceramics (CCAC).

-The Nuclear Science and Engineering Center (NuSEC) also operates closely with the Department.
+The Kroll Institute for Extractive Metallurgy (KIEM) and Nuclear Science and Engineering Center (NuSEC) research centers also operate closely with the Department.